 This support involves investigating relevant, next-generation science and technology, developing and maturing new capabilities and providing engineering and technical leadership throughout program lifecycles.

-CERDEC works closely with the Communications-Electronics Command (CECOM) to support the lifecycle of command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) systems and technologies.
-CERDEC provides the engineering expertise to see this C4ISR equipment through from "cradle to grave."
+CERDEC is directly aligned with the Communications-Electronics Command (CECOM) to support readiness across the lifecycle of command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) systems and technologies.

 CERDEC partners closely with DOD laboratories to help focus basic science efforts and to mature and develop scientific breakthroughs.